 Strategic location Located mainly on Watson Way, far from the main road and rail routes.
 Description Mixed-income rural settlement serving a number of farms in the vicinity.
 Advantages Rural character The settlement's amenities are within walking distance of each other Challenges The sustained existence of the settlement depends on its ability to create jobs and retain agricultural land for economic and subsistence purposes.
-Parithe and all the settlement depends on its ability to create jobs and retain agricultural land for economic and subsistence purposes. • Besides a school, church and shop, Raithby is a dormitory settlement that lacks the necessary thresholds to support higher level facilities.
+Besides a school, church and shop, Raithby is a dormitory settlement that lacks the necessary thresholds to support higher level facilities.
 The need for low income housing in the area must be assessed.
 There is significant pressure to develop the area around the settlement into gated estates.
 Raithby is far from main road and rail routes, making it functionally isolated.
-Opportunities • The character of the existing settlement (e.g. the church, built forms, watererven) can be translated into architectural and urban design guidelines for new developments, particularly along Watson Way.
+Opportunities The character of the existing settlement (e.g. the church, built forms, water erven) can be translated into architectural and urban design guidelines for new developments, particularly along Watson Way.
 The river stream to the south of Raithby has potential to be enhanced as a tourist attraction.
 Constraints There is limited land available for further development in Raithby, and any further development would most likely be in the form of private medium or high income developments which threaten the ability to create an integrated settlement at this node.
 The river stream that flows south of Raithby is an important natural environmental element that has been assessed as Critically Endangered and requires protection.
-Any development within 1km of the R44 would fall into a visually sensitive corridor, and would require low density (not more than 1du per 10 has) and visual impact studies.
+Any development within 1km of the R44 would fall into a visually sensitive corridor, and would require low density (not more than 1du per 10 ha) and visual impact studies.
 Future lateral growth direction No further lateral growth should be provided for the next 10 years.
-Development areas • There are infill opportunities on Raithby's existing plots and pockets of land within 1km of the settlement.
-Approximately 10ha have been identified for infill development (approximately 250 dwelling units at 25du/ha). • It is proposed that an urban edge be defined around Raithby to protect the natural and agricultural land from development pressure and allow for the integrated development of the existing urban area. • There is a need to confirm the role of Raithby hamlet in relation to the rest of Stellenbosch in terms of whether it should grow, and if so in what direction and form.
+Development areas There are infill opportunities on Raithby's existing plots and pockets of land within 1km of the settlement.
+Approximately 10ha have been identified for infill development (approximately 250 dwelling units at 25du/ha).
+It is proposed that an urban edge be defined around Raithby to protect the natural and agricultural land from development pressure and allow for the integrated development of the existing urban area.
+There is a need to confirm the role of Raithby hamlet in relation to the rest of Stellenbosch in terms of whether it should grow, and if so in what direction and form.
 Roads and transport Any development of Watson Way should be in keeping with its character and sense of place.
 Water Bulk infrastructure required, e.g. reservoir and feeder pipes.
 Sewage Capacity by means of own sewage treatment plant.
+Electricity Area supplied by Eskom.
+Capacity to be confirmed by Eskom.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
+Rivers and conservation zones • Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of the Bonte River and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+Any development along the stream will require careful treatment of the interface with the river.